tolauwae/phd-thesis/src/remote/remote.typ

 	pop_args(2);
 	pushInt32((int)ret);
 	return true;
-}```
-]<fig:mqtt-init>
+}```,))

 The heavy lifting of our MQTT module is carried out by the PubSubClient Arduino library.
 Our primitives act as a wrapper around this library.

-Listing~@fig:mqtt-init shows the implementation of the $mono("mqtt\_init")$ primitive on lines 1 to 13.
+Listing~@fig:mqtt-init shows the implementation of the $mono("mqtt\_init")$ primitive on Lines 1 to 13.
-This primitive initializes the underlying PubSubClient library, and sets the URL and port of the MQTT broker to connect to (line 4).
+This primitive initializes the underlying PubSubClient library, and sets the URL and port of the MQTT broker to connect to (Line 4).
 The PubSubClient library only supports assigning one callback that will receive all the events for all subscribed topics.
 WARDuino's callback handling system is more flexible and allows developers to assign different callback function for each topic.
-During initialization of the MQTT module we use a lambda expression to set the callback of the PubSubClient library on line 7.
+During initialization of the MQTT module we use a lambda expression to set the callback of the PubSubClient library on Line 7.
 This function forwards each incoming MQTT event to WARDuino's $mono("CallbackHandler")$.
 The $mono("CallbackHandler")$ will then in turn invoke the right WebAssembly callbacks when messages arrive.

 Lines 15-27 of listing~@fig:mqtt-init implement the MQTT subscribe primitive.
 It allows developers to register a WebAssembly function as a handler for a specific MQTT topic.
-After retrieving and parsing the arguments to the primitive (lines 16-17), the function does three things.
+After retrieving and parsing the arguments to the primitive (Lines 16-17), the function does three things.
-First, it creates a $mono("Callback")$ object that holds a reference to the WebAssembly module, the topic, and the index of the WebAssembly callback function (line 19).
+First, it creates a $mono("Callback")$ object that holds a reference to the WebAssembly module, the topic, and the index of the WebAssembly callback function (Line 19).
 Second, this $mono("Callback")$ object is added to the $mono("CallbackHandler")$.
-Third, in order for the subscribed messages to be passed to the $mono("Callbackhandler")$ on line 8, the function needs to tell the underlying PubSubClient library to subscribe to the given topic (line 22).
+Third, in order for the subscribed messages to be passed to the $mono("Callbackhandler")$ on Line 8, the function needs to tell the underlying PubSubClient library to subscribe to the given topic (Line 22).

 // Conclusion